 - Be clear about not accepting academic misconduct in your course.

-which will help students better understand properly quoting,
+help students better understand properly quoting, paraphrasing, and summarizing information

-project completion, finals) that academic misconduct will result in some
+finals) that academic misconduct will result in some form of disciplinary action.

-clear statement of what possible penalties for violations you and/or your department enacts if a student
+of what possible penalties for violations you and/or your department enacts if a student

 Worried about creating or re-creating plagiarism brochures?
 Visit the Writing Center and browse through their helpful links.